edsilfer/custom-searchable/README.md

 _Why should I use Custom Searchable instead of Android Search Interface?_

-[Android Search Interface](http://developer.android.com/guide/topics/search/search-dialog.html) is good however, it might be hard - or even impossible - to customize.
+[Android Search Interface](http://developer.android.com/guide/topics/search/search-dialog.html) is good, however, it might be hard - or even impossible - to customize the UI components.
 Custom Searchable library, in the other hand, provides an easy to configure interface through which the developer can customize some of the UI elements.

 # <a name="showcase"></a>Showcase
 _Under construction_